 - Work to improve the family attitudes.
 These are the everyday little ones that can get in our way — that we learn from one another — as well as the deeper attitudes that block our greatness — and they belong to everyone in the family.
 We owe it to ourselves and the ones we love to project the best attitudes we have.
 Parents, ask for help when you are struggling with an attitude.
 Be prepared to look at yourself.
 Many of the attitudes our children carry come from what they have learned at home.
 Ask yourself “How can I expect my children to change their unproductive attitudes if I am not prepared to look at and change my own.”
 Modeling daily character for our children is what will inspire them to make positive change in their own lives.

-In the end, it is our attitude that helps us to learn, to grow, to form healthy habits and to succeed in ways beyond material means.
+In the end, it is our attitude that helps us to learn, to grow, to form healthy habits and to have success in school in ways beyond material means.